ByAUJay

 </intent-filter>

-• AppKit/WalletKit Link Mode moves session/1‑click auth envelopes over Universal/App Links instead of relying solely on a Relay WebSocket.
-This reduces latency and can work even without an internet connection during the hop. (docs.reown.com)
+- The AppKit/WalletKit Link Mode is pretty cool because it lets you send session/1-click auth envelopes over Universal/App Links instead of just relying on a Relay WebSocket.
+This means less lag time, and it can even work if you're offline during the transfer.
+Check it out here: (docs.reown.com).

 5) Initialize SDKs with redirect metadata (mandatory in recent versions)